Other Names for this Disease

 - Cancer.Net, oncologist-approved cancer information from the American Society of Clinical Oncology, has information about Gardner syndrome.
 Click on the link to view the information.

 - Genetics Home Reference (GHR) contains information on Gardner syndrome.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Gardner syndrome.
 Click on the link to view a sample search on this topic.